johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 Previously we saw that this this would result in a type error under evaluation by the CoffeeScript interpreter.
 We also saw that it was easy to construct a term that suffered the same semantic confusion without the type error `(-> (-> true))() -> false`.
 This issue applies to the type derivation as well.

-In addition we saw that it's possible to construct terms, albeit in the boolean example language, that might produce the same value through wildly different evaluation paths.
-That is, they had different derivation trees in the evaluation relation but the same final result.
+In addition we saw that it's possible to construct terms, albeit in the boolean example language, that might produce the same value through different evaluation paths.
+That is, they had different derivation trees in the evaluation relation but the same evaluation result.
 This issue also applies to type derivations.

 In both cases useful information is lost when the derivation is discarded in favor of the final value or type.
 The advantage with the type information is obviously that no evaluation is required to determine if two terms are "different" in some way other than their syntax.
 The disadvantage is that not all languages make determining type information easy.

-## Detecting Ambiguity

-The type information provides a second way to differentiate syntactically similar terms, and there are cases where both the evalution and type information are necessary to distinguish terms.
+Ultimately the type information provides a second way to differentiate syntactically similar terms.
+Indeed there are cases where both the evalution and type information are necessary to distinguish terms.
 For example `((x, y) -> x + y)(1, 2)` has a type derivation identical to `((x, y) -> x * y)(1, 2)`, but it clearly evaluates differently [1].

-With that, a term can be represented by a triple `(S, E, T)`, where `S` is the syntax string of the term, `E` is the evalutation derivation, and `T` is the type derivation.
-The triple can be used to determine whether two terms will cause confusion.

-One approach would be to first compare the `S` values for two triples and then determinine if the `E` and `T` values match.
-Terms with "similar" `S` values but different `E` or `T` values might be ambigous and could be flagged for review.
-Using the [Levenshtein Distance](http://en.wikipedia.org/wiki/Levenshtein_distance) to keep the calculation for similarity simple:

-!! insert image of dist func

-_lev_ is the Levenshtein distance function and _dist_ is just the ratio of the distance between the two strings and the maximum length of both.
-Normalizing the distances allows for a baseline with a given grammar that might capture all "very similar" terms regardless of the term length.
-For `(-> true)() -> false` and `(-> true) () -> false`:

-!! insert image of dist invocation

-An exact definition of string distance that can be reconciled as a threshold "setting" makes building an automated tool a bit easier.
+_Note: The next five sections cover an implementation of a lexer, parser, evaluator and mechanisms for type/evaluation derivation.
+If you'd rather just read about how the generated evaluation and type derivations are used to find confusing term pairings you can skip to Detecting Ambiguity_

 ## Happy Parsing

-It's time to build something concrete from the formal notion of semantic ambiguity.
-An AST for this CoffeeScript subset will provide enough information to produce the `(S, E, T)` triple.
+It's time to build something concrete from the formal notion of evaluation and types.
+An AST for this CoffeeScript subset will provide enough information to perform evaluation and establish derivation trees for both evaluation and types.
 I've chosen Haskell along with the Alex and Happy libraries to implement a simple lexer and parser.
 As you would expect the parser BNF definition looks very similar to the grammar definition presented in the previous post:

 ```
 %token